 CDC: Wildfire Smoke & COVID-19 Frequently Asked Questions

-Smoke and your Health DPHHS Recommendations
+Smoke and your Health- DPHHS Recommendations

 This resource includes 7 tips that the general public can follow to stay healthy and avoid prolonged exposure to harmful wildfire smoke.
 Also, check out the "Frequently Asked Questions" section on how to keep your family healthy.

-These recommendations for outdoor activities were developed by the Montana Department of Public Health, the Montana Department of Environmental Quality, and the Montana Office of Public Instruction.
-The activity guidelines are based on the amount of time spent outdoors in different levels of air quality, from good to hazardous.
+These recommendations for outdoor activities were developed by the Montana Department of Public Health and the Montana Department of Environmental Quality.
+The guidelines are based on the amount of time spent outdoors in different levels of air quality, from good to hazardous.
 Instructions on how to use the guidelines and read the Today's Air website can be found on the of this resource.